subhamoymahajan/in-silico-microscopy/README.md

                 --paramfile [parameter file] \
                 --output [output filename with extension]
 ```

+Video can also be generated using the `2dt` and `3dt` options while plotting images.

 ### 6. Calculate Properties

 Calculate the maximum intensity use the command: